 Three common immigration frauds to watch out for

-Activists and lawyers recommend seeking immigration advice only too familiar places and are wary of those who promise to solve more complex problems in exchange for money.
+Three common immigration frauds To look for, Activists and lawyers recommend seeking immigration advice only too familiar places and are wary of those who promise to solve more complex problems in exchange for money.

 In times of uncertainty over the immigration policies of President Donald Trump, the greatest fraud is those who seek to take advantage of fear and despair.
 This is what lawyers and immigration experts warn who recommend maximum caution so as not to be fooled by unscrupulous people who take our money or end up complicating our case.